This pina colada smoothie is the perfect poolside treat for all ages. It's made with simple whole food ingredients and it's dairy free!

 I love me a good cocktail, especially one that reminds me of summer!
 But first thing in the morning, when my craving hits, I figure it's probably a better choice to turn to a healthier version of my favorite beachy treat.

-Pina coladas are one of our favorite vacation drinks.
+Piña coladas are one of our favorite vacation drinks (hence these Piña Colada Popsicles).
 While I can usually only have one, since they are so rich and sweet, I savor every sip.
 So I decided I needed to make a less sweet, more healthy version!

 - Coconut milk